 JCCS' greatest need as identified by all of the data collected by our participation/attendance trackers, credit accumulation, local assessments, student/parent surveys, and teacher observations is to respond to the lack of participation and productivity shown by the majority of our students.
-The data shows that too many of our students are not engaged in their education.
+The data shows that too many of our students are still not engaged in their education.
 Our behavior tracking spreadsheet shows that productivity or number of credits earned is not as strong as our attendance rates and our student behaviors.
-Our chronic absenteeism rate or the percentage of students missing more than 10% of school is also up to 47.32% in 2022 (from 46.39% in 2021) and our student groups are chronically absent at higher percentages than in years past: Hispanic = 56%, White = 53.3%, Low SED = 50.59%, SPED = 46.67%, and ELs = 40%.
+Our chronic absenteeism rate or the percentage of students missing more than 10% of school is also up to 66.27% (47.32% in 2022) and our student groups are chronically absent at higher percentages than in years past: Hispanic = 69.23%, White = 75%, Low SED = 69.57%, SPED = 64.29%, and ELs = 61.9% (the data from 2022 was: Hispanic = 56%, White = 53.3%, Low SED = 50.59%, SPED = 46.67%, and ELs = 40%).
+High Chronic Absenteeism is also being reported across California (30% for CA).
+Many districts still have high rates of absences even after the pandemic, and NCOE's JCCS, as with many other programs, will need to look further into root causes to find more viable solutions.

 Students' lack of completed work is a symptom of a long history of suffering from trauma, mental illness, dysfunction, and unfortunately early school failure.
 The effects of the isolation and lack of in person school connection the pandemic caused has only exacerbated these symptoms.
 Significantly smaller class sizes, a high student to staff ratio, a strong SEL culture, and meaningful, culturally relevant, and engaging lessons and assignments are still key to bringing our students back into the fold of education.
 In addition, sustained engagement with our students' families is needed to better understand the barriers that the students have with self discipline and self motivation.
-Moving into the 2022-2023 school year, JCCS will strive for a deeper understanding of trauma informed practices and utilization of differentiated instruction to better meet students' academic needs; participate in the Lead to Literacy grant where staff will receive brain-based training in structured reading strategies; continue training and development of using data to drive instruction and program decisions; and continue with relevant professional development to focus on curriculum, instruction, and assessment and accountability.
+Moving into the 2023-2024 school year, JCCS will continue to strive for a deeper understanding of trauma informed practices and utilization of differentiated instruction to better meet students' academic needs; participate in the Lead to Literacy grant where staff will receive brain-based training in structured reading strategies; continue training and development of using data to drive instruction and program decisions; and continue with relevant professional development to focus on curriculum, instruction, and assessment and accountability.
 In an effort to mitigate some of the learning loss due to Covid, JCCS will continue with an additional teacher to allow for smaller class sizes so that all students will have more individualized support from their teachers.
 We will also continue with leveled math classes where students will be grouped by skill and provided instruction based on need, continue to invest in counselors for 1-1 and small group sessions, provide alternative, supplemental curriculum for students needing extra support, provide substance abuse training, and offer flexible schedules so students can take advantage of an extended day for more services.